 The simple addition of a little goat cheese makes this risotto extra tangy and comforting.
 Throw on the basil and a squeeze of lemon juice and you’ll want to save the entire dish for yourself!

-- 2 tbsp olive oil
+- 2 tablespoons olive oil

-- 4 cloves garlic, minced
+- 4 cloves garlic roughly chopped

-- 1 cup Arborio Rice
+- 1 cup arborio rice

-- 1/2 cup dry White Wine
+- 1/2 cup dry white wine

-- 2 1/2 cups Chicken Stock
+- 2 1/2 cups chicken stock

-- 1/2 cup Goat Cheese
+- 1/2 cup goat cheese

-- salt and pepper to taste
+- Kosher salt and freshly cracked black pepper to taste

 - In a large skillet, heat the olive oil over medium high heat.
 Add the shallot and saute until soft.
 Add the rice and garlic and saute for about 1 minute more, making sure to stir it around in the olive oil so that each granule is coated.